carla-simulator/carla/Docs/how_to_build_on_windows.md

 How to build CARLA on Windows
 =============================

+**Building CARLA on Windows is not yet fully supported.
+Compilation is tedious and fails often.
+We recommend to use the Linux version if possible.**

 Install Unreal Engine 4.17 and Visual Studio 2015.
 (Later versions of Visual Studio work, but you will need to adapt "Rebuild.bat" to find the right "vcvarsall.bat").

+For running Rebuild.bat some Linux utilities are required (like make, cmake, rm...), it is recommended to install Cygwin or a similar environment.

 Setup CARLA plugin
 ------------------